isabella232/rtos-docs-pr.sv-se/rtos-docs/netx/netx-pppoe-server/chapter3.md

 ## <a name="ppptransmitdatacnf"></a>PppTransmitDataCnf

-Tillåt att en tidigare PPP-data bekräftas
+Tillåt att tidigare PPP-data bekräftas

 ### <a name="prototype"></a>Prototyp